 As of July 15, 2014

-- Explanation of scholarship plan risks – At the time of purchase, your scholarship plan dealer will have to discuss the risks of potential loss of contributions and earnings.
+- Explanation of scholarship plan risks – At the time of purchase, your scholarship plan dealer must discuss the risks of potential loss of contributions and earnings.

 As of December 31, 2015

-- New account statement – You will get quarterly statements including all transactions during the period and securities held by your adviser or dealer.
+- New account statement – You will get quarterly account statements that include a record of all transactions carried out during the reporting period and information about investments held by your advisor or dealer.

-- Additional statement – You will get quarterly statements including securities not held by your dealer or adviser.
-This statement is given if your adviser or dealer has trading authority, receives a trailing commission or other ongoing payment, or if the securities are issued by a scholarship plan, mutual fund or labour-sponsored fund.
+- Additional statement – You will get quarterly account statements that include information about investment not held by your dealer or advisor.
+This statement is given if your advisor or dealer has trading authority, receives a trailing commission or other ongoing payment, or if the investments are issued by a scholarship plan, mutual fund or labour-sponsored fund.